kaacquah2/leave-portal/NEW-ROLES-IMPLEMENTATION.md

 ## 📋 Summary

-Two new roles have been added to better align with the Ministry of Fisheries and Aquaculture Development organizational structure:
+Two new roles have been added to better align with the Ministry of Fisheries and Aquaculture organizational structure:

 1. **Deputy Director** (`deputy_director`)
 2. **HR Assistant** (`hr_assistant`)